JackSoze/substrings/README.md

 # substrings
-solcing classic intro into programming puzzles with ruby
+solving classic intro into programming puzzles with ruby